-> Mercury Playwrights in Association with Josef Weinberger Plays
+In association with Josef Weinberger Plays

-> We are thrilled to be joining forces once again with our friends at Josef Weinberger Plays to present an exciting new playwriting development programme, designed to nurture and grow new creative talent in the East of England.
+We are thrilled to be joining forces once again with our friends at Josef Weinberger Plays to present an exciting new playwriting development programme, designed to nurture and grow new creative talent in the East of England.

 Over the next 9 months, Mercury Playwrights in association with Josef Weinberger Plays will support a group of new writers, to guide and mentor them through the process of creating their own full-length play or piece of theatre.

 Together with Josef Weinberger Plays, it is our mission raise playwrights of tomorrow.

 We received over 120 applications for this programme, and our 15 successful mentees have now been chosen.
 Find out more about the programme and our emerging playwrights here.